yuj18/mlops-with-azure-ml/README.md

 ## Let's Get Started! 🚀

-Explore the provided examples, experiment with the MLOps reference architecture, and adapt it to your specific needs.
-Happy coding! 😊
+Explore the provided examples, experiment with the MLOps reference architecture, and adapt it to your specific needs and requirements.